Unlocking the Power of Mentorship: Insights from Emerging Global Leaders

 “You cannot connect the dots looking forward; you can only connect it looking backward.” — Steve Jobs

-With mentoring, Adepeju explains, we can learn from the mistakes of others, share experiences, know what loopholes to avoid as we go along and grow into the image fitting our vision or something close.
-Cheers, encouragement, a little push, some reality check is sometimes all we need.
+With mentoring, Adepeju explains, we can learn from the mistakes of others, share experiences, know what loopholes to avoid as we go along, and grow into the image fitting our vision or something close.
+Cheers, encouragement, a little push, and some reality check is sometimes all we need.

-Speaking from his journey growing his leadership development initiative into an award-winning social enterprise, Charles Lipenga is familiar with the importance and long-term impact of mentorship guidance.
-“Mentors provide information and knowledge.
+Speaking from his journey of growing his leadership development initiative into an award-winning social enterprise, Charles Lipenga is familiar with the importance and long-term impact of mentorship guidance.
+“Mentors provide information and knowledge," he says.

 “Only take advice from someone you are willing to trade places with.”— Darren Hardy

-When it comes to finding a mentor that is right for you, Jaiyeoba says, “a number of things could be check listed: Does the person inspire you?
-Is the person a perceived reflection of who you want to be?
-Can the person help you grow?
-Does this person match the growth areas you want?”
+When it comes to finding a mentor that is right for you, Jaiyeoba says, “Several things could inform your checklist: 1) Does the person inspire you?
+2) Is the person a perceived reflection of who you want to be?
+3) Can the person help you grow?
+4) Does this person match the growth areas you want?”

-Says Lipenga: you have to be crystal clear about your reason for seeking out a mentor.
-Define what type of help you’re looking for in a mentor; are you looking for someone with similar skills or with a very different skill set who can coach you?
+Lipenga unpacks that further.
+"You have to be crystal clear about your reason for seeking out a mentor.
+Define what type of help you’re looking for in a mentor; are you looking for someone with similar skills or with a very different skill set who can coach you?"
+He quipped.

 Both speakers agree on the fact that you can have more than one mentor as it helps you garner different perspectives.